1991wangliang/p2p/README.md

 - Leave the network
 - List peers in the network
 - Leader election
+- Send Message to Peer
+- Broadcast Message to P2P network

 P2P network is unstructured.
 Once a peer is started, it can join by connecting to any of the peers in the network.